 Introduction

+Most modern approaches for autonomous vehicle operation depend on light sensors, such as LIDAR or machine optics, and object proximity sensors, such as radar, for detecting potential collisions and centering the vehicle in a travel lane.
+The vehicle must dynamically estimate the vehicle’s instantaneous position with respect to a lane, the uncertainty in the vehicle’s current position (i.e., tolerance), and the vehicle controls required to remain in or rejoin the target path, which is the center of a lane.
+Therefore, before determining what vehicle controls are necessary to follow a target path, the geometry of the target path must first be identified.

-Road geometries play a circumstantial role in designing for transportation.
-In autonomous vehicles, the current level of vehicle autonomy depends heavily on light sensors or radar sensor for detecting both objects and lane markings on the road.
-Based on this sensor information, vehicles can generate paths and trajectory approximations of where the vehicle should be going.
-In motion planning, a path is defined a set of possible ways a vehicle can go from Point A to Point B. While trajectory is defined as the profile needed to go through that path given different constraints.
+In motion planning, a path is defined a set of possible ways a vehicle can travel from Point A to Point B. While trajectory is defined as the profile needed to go through that path given different constraints.
 For example, many trajectories can lie inside of a given path as shown in Figure 1.
-Given constraints can be in the form of differential constraints from equations of motion, geometrical constraints or dynamic constraints from vehicle limits.
+Path constraints can be in the form of differential constraints from equations of motion, geometrical constraints or dynamic constraints from vehicle limits.

 Figure 1.
 Different Trajectories in a Given Path from Point A to Point B.